mysterious-coding/base_entranced/README.md

 rcon command that restarts the current map with siege timer going up from 00:00.
 Before this, there was no server command to reset siege to round 1, the only way was /callvote nextmap (lol)

 ####/forceround2 mm:ss
 Restarts current map with siege timer going down from a specified time.
 For example, /forceround2 7:30 starts siege in round 2 with the timer going down from 7:30.
-Currently experimental and rcon-only(callvote version soon).
+Can be executed from rcon or callvote.

 ####Reset siege to round 1 on /map vote
 No more changing maps with timer going down.

 ####Bugfixes:
 * Seeker no longer attacks walkers and fighters.
-* Fixed bug with nextmap failed vote causing siege to reset to round 1.
+* Fixed bug with nextmap failed vote causing siege to reset to round 1 anyway.

 #Features that are also in base_enhanced
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.